ferama/yay/README.md

 Download yay from the release page https://github.com/ferama/yay/releases

-Go here and create an api key https://platform.openai.com/account/api-keys
+Go here and create an api key (for FREE) https://platform.openai.com/account/api-keys

 export is as env var